redstrate/redstrate.com/content/blog/steam-offline-achivements.md

 ## Reverse Engineering

 First, we need to break the Steam DRM.
 The DRM is quite simple, and it's been broken before.
-Much more knowledgable people have written up about this format, but in short the actual executable is wrapped within a Steam stub that checks whether or not it's launched through Steam and then decrypts the binary.
+Much more knowledgeable people have written up about this format, but in short the actual executable is wrapped within a Steam stub that checks whether it's launched through Steam and then decrypts the binary.

-I tried Steamless to decrpyt the game, but that didn't work, so I opted to dump the binary when the game was running.
-Then, I threw the execuable into Ghidra:
+I tried Steamless to decrypt the game, but that didn't work, so I opted to dump the binary when the game was running.
+Then, I threw the executable into Ghidra: